 The Wildlands successor arrives next month, and will definitely require expensive hardware if you want to see it in the maximum settings

-Ubisoft has made the online action game world open to its main hallmark in recent years, and it seems that despite quite a few complaints coming from around the web about its choices and methods to accrue additional revenue through its creations, the results are definitely positive for its bottom line - which explains why the title Ghost Recon Wildlands is only going to get a storyline two years after its launch.
+Ubisoft has made online action games in the open world its main hallmark in recent years, and it seems that despite quite a few complaints coming from around the web about its choices and methods of generating more revenue through its works the results are definitely positive for her bottom line - which explains why the title Ghost Recon Wildlands is set to receive a sequel just two years after its launch.

-Tom Clancy's Ghost Recon: Breakpoint will land players in the shoes of deadly, elusive elite agents in a challenging new game in the near future, with a plot that includes a lot of details that call Wildlands - and try to fix its predecessor's key issues, hoping to create a devout and loyal cast of players like the one created around Other hits of the company, such as For Honor and Rainbow Six: Siege.
+Tom Clancy's Ghost Recon: Breakpoint will land players in the shoes of deadly and elusive elite agents in a new and challenging game in the near future, with a plot that includes several details calling to Wildlands - and will try to fix its predecessor's main problems Other company hits, such as For Honor and Rainbow Six: Siege.

-Breakpoint is scheduled to arrive officially in about a month in early October, but the closed beta testing phase of the game (for those who made it early) will begin this week already, bringing the creators to the official systemic requirements - which look remarkably detailed to our delight.
+Breakpoint is only set to officially arrive in about a month, in early October, but the game's closed beta testing phase (for those who made an early purchase) will begin this week, prompting creators to publish the official system requirements - which seem incredibly detailed to our delight.

-Minimum threshold required to run the game, at 1080p resolution and with low graphics settings, including 7, 8.1 or 10 windows, 8GB RAM, Ryzen 3 1200 square processor AMD Or Intel Core i5-4460 sample and sample video card Radeon R9 280X or sample Geforce GTX 960 with 4GB's GDDR5.
-Definitely more than we have become accustomed to meeting as the base of the base for a gaming experience that is considered worthy of other modern games.
+Minimum threshold required to run the game, 1080p resolution and low graphics settings, including Windows 7, Windows 8.1 or Windows 10, 8GB RAM, Ryzen 3 1200 square AMD Or an Intel Core i5-4460 square and a sample video card Radeon R9 280X or sample GeForce GTX 960 with 4GB's GDDR5.
+Definitely more than we are used to meeting as the foundation of the base for a gaming experience that is considered worthy in other modern games.

-Breakpoint shares quite a few elements with Wildlands, but nonetheless it seems that it will require significantly more powerful hardware to look and act on the best side.
-Maybe it's just an exacerbation from Ubisoft?
+Breakpoint shares quite a few elements with Wildlands, but nonetheless it seems to require significantly more powerful hardware in order to look and act on the best side.
+Maybe this is just aggravation on the part of Ubisoft?
 We will know very soon

-Running the game at 4K resolution and in top graphics settings will already be a real project, requiring up-to-date Ryzen 7 2700X processor or Core i7-7700K processor and especially a very expensive video card of the type Radeon Vega VII or Geforce RTX 2080.
-We believe this game can look very good even in medium or high settings, but if you belong to the school of players who simply have to see all the metrics are in 'Ultra' mode to enjoy - you better make the cash.
+Running the game in 4K resolution and top graphics settings will already be a real project, which will require an up-to-date Ryzen 7 2700X processor or Core i7-7700K processor and especially a very expensive video card of the type Radeon Vega VII or GeForce RTX 2080.
+We believe that this game can look very good even in medium or high settings, but if you belong to the school of players who just have to see all the gauges standing on 'Ultra' mode to enjoy - you should make the cash.

-Developers are very proud of the adjustments made in the fresh game for PCs - and even bothered to illustrate this in a dedicated short video
+The developers are very proud of the adjustments made in the fresh game for the PCs - and even bothered to illustrate this to the world in a dedicated short video

-Ghost Recon Breakpoint will arrive on 4 in October for PCs (via the Ubisoft uPlay platform as well as on sale through the Epic Store, unavailable through Steam) and the consolesXbox One And the Microsoft and Sony PlayStation 4 respectively.
-It will also be available as one of the launches of the online Stadia service from home Google In November.
+Ghost Recon Breakpoint will arrive on October 4 for PCs (via Ubisoft's uPlay platform as well as for sale through the Epic Store, unavailable via Steam) and consolesXbox One And the PlayStation 4 from Microsoft and Sony respectively.
+In addition, it will be available as one of the launch titles of the online Stadia service from home Google In November.

-Can you buy it or give up the opportunity politely?
+Are you planning to buy it or will you politely give up the opportunity?
 Let's talk about it with everyone in the comments.

-updating: Want some more opportunities to sign up for Breakpoint but didn't get your Express Entrance Ticket?
-A fresh video game offers 15 first minutes of the game to try to help you make a decision. what do you think?
+updating: Want some more opportunities to get an impression of Breakpoint but didn't get the express ticket to express?
+A fresh gameplay video offers the first 15 minutes of the game opening that will try to help you make a decision. what do you think?